 The homeopathic remedy Helleborus is prepared organically from the plant called Helleborus niger (common names Christmas rose or black hellebore).
 This evergreen plant produces dark-hued, rubbery, palmately parted leaves that appear on stems which grow up to a height of 9 inches to 12 inches (23 cm to 30 cm).
 This plant belongs to the buttercup family, Ranunculaceae, and is known to be toxic.
-The short flowering stems of Helleborus niger bear big, plant flowers that bloom during the period between the middle of winter to the beginning of spring.
+The short flowering stems of Helleborus niger bear big, plain flowers that bloom during the period between the middle of winter to the beginning of spring.
 These flowers are usually white in color but sometimes have a pinkish hue.

 It may be noted that way back in 1400 BCE, Pliny, the famous Roman natural historian, had documented the use of black hellebore for treating mental problems.
 Even the ancient Roman and Greek philosophers used to drink an infusion prepared from this plant to augment their concentration prior to any long-drawn-out debate.
 However, as mentioned earlier, this plant is extremely poisonous and is currently only employed by homeopathy.
 Other herbalists are of the view that this herb is extremely potent and toxic to be employed in a safe manner.
 Noted German physician and the founder of the alternative medicine homeopathy Samuel Hahnemann proved the remedy Helleborus and published the findings of his research with the medicine in his Materia Medica Pura (1821-34).